alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

             how to create a test
             how to create isolated test
             how to test diferents scenarios
-            how migrate a project without test to a stable my public
+            how migrate a project without test to a stable what is the test content
+            how to create isolate test
+            how to use a library to mock
+            how to mock a dependency of a unit how run a test
+        my public
             dev pleno Java
                 quer se tornar senior
                 softwares com baixa cobertura de codigo